 The rules of a mobile park cannot be changed without proper notice.
 Also, once a rule is accepted that pertains to physical improvements of the mobile home park, it cannot be enforced for a certain period, depending on the cost to make the improvement.
 For example, if a new rule requires residents to construct decks that will cost more than $2,000, residents have 120 days to build the required deck.
 Less expensive improvement can be enforced in less time.

 As explained above, an owner of a mobile home park in Utah can only terminate a resident’s lease for cause.
 If the cause is based on a violation of a rule, a 60-day notice is required for violations of rules related to maintenance and repair of awnings, skirting, decks, and sheds, and a 7-day notice is required for other violations.
 If the resident corrects the non-compliance within the notice period, he cannot be evicted based on this violation.
 However, the Mobile Home Park Residency Act has little mercy for repeat offenders.
 If the initial notice states that another violation of the same or a different rule might result in eviction without a notice and cure period, the owner has the right to immediately evict a tenant who breaks another rule.
 In essence, it may be that residents are only given two strikes, a rather harsh aspect of living in mobile parks.
 This type of punishment is not apparent in general eviction laws for normal landlord-tenant relationships.

 Assistance with Mobile Home Park Issues

 If you own a mobile home park, it is important that you strictly comply with the unique rules of the Mobile Home Park Residency Act.
 If you are resident of a mobile home park, you too must be aware of these requirements.
 If you have questions about rules, rights, and evictions pertaining to a mobile home park, I am happy to help.
-I offer a free consultation.
+Contact me to schedule a consultation.
 My direct dial is 801-365-1021, and you can e-mail me at [email protected].